zombieconao/my_nvim_config/README.md

 this it not my config,
 i just copy from someone and custom it for it more comfortable with me,

+Install plugins:
+In your nvim (normal mode), type:

+:PackerSync

 I have installed pynvim with these command:

 1. python -m venv ~/.venvs/nvim